tidyparse/tidyparse/README.md

 if <B> then <B> else <N> <B> <BO> <N> <B> <BO> <N> <B>
 ```

-Note how repairs may not use the entire sketch template: this is because Tidyparse adds an invisible `ε` (representing the empty character) to every nonterminal in the original CFG.
+Note how synthesized repairs need not necessarily use the entire sketch template: this is because Tidyparse adds an invisible `ε` (representing the empty token) to every production in the original CFG, in addition to various other cosmetic transformations.
 For diagnostic purposes, Tidyparse will display the CFG at various stages during the rewrite process, e.g.:

 ```
 ─────────────────────────────────────────────────────────────────────────────